ellerbrock/node-developer-boilerplate/readme.md

 ## Testing

+_Testing with `Mocha` and `Chai`, HTML Reports via `mochawesome`_

 `npm install --save-dev babel-register` - install `babel-register` for on the fly compilation `npm install --save-dev mocha chai` - install `mocha` and `chai` for testing `npm install --save-dev mochawesome` - install `mochawesome` to export tests results as html files

+**Info:**

+_The tests and benchmark stuff not really makes sence for a module that does nothing more then return a + b without any further checks.
+Its just a simple demonstration how to use the frameworks and tools with minimal example code to get you quick up and running.
+For further learning and better integration for your needs you should read more in detail about that stuff on the project pages._

+## Benchmarking Suite

+_Benchmark Testing with `Benchmark.js`_

+`npm install --save-dev benchmark microtime` - install `benchmark` and `microtime` for performance testing

 ## Debugging